kalebers/kalebers/README.md

 ----
 - 🎸 Who am I: On my spare time you'll see me playing guitar, reading, taking some photos, biking, or studying mechanical engineering for fun!
 (I like to study things by myself)
 ----
 - Open to collaborations and remote opportunities.
-I enjoy contributing to open source and working on impactful projects.!
+I enjoy contributing to open source and working on impactful projects!
 ----
 - ✉️ How to reach me: kalebeszlachta@gmail.com